Singaporeans vote for new Government amid coronavirus pandemic | Politics

 Wearing face masks and gloves, Singaporeans were voting on Friday in a general election that is expected to return the ruling party once again to power but the result could be a test for Prime Minister Lee Hsien Loong's handling of the economy during the COVID-19 crisis.
 Voting began at 8 am and will end at 8 pm with the first count expected late at night.
 Morning slots have been reserved for voters who are 65 years and older to minimise their interaction with younger voters and to allow them to vote ahead of others, the Elections Department (ELD) said on Thursday.

-Singaporeans voters are facing "longer than usual queues" at some polling stations.
-Long lines were seen at several polling centres across Singapore on Friday, the ELD said in an update this morning.
-"This is partly due to the additional safety measures put in place to ensure safe voting," Channel News Asia reported.
+The ELD has done away with the requirement to wear disposable gloves as this had contributed to long wait times, Channel News Asia reported.
+It said the step in particular had "contributed to the longer than usual voting times".

+However, gloves are still available for voters who would like to use them in addition to hand sanitiser, the report said.
+"We seek the understanding of all voters and advise voters to keep to their assigned time-bands where possible to avoid crowding," the ELD said while also reminding voters to continue to practise safe distancing.

-At 10 am, 350,000 voters - 13 per cent of the registered voters - cast their vote at local polling stations, the ELD said.
+As of noon, 840,000 people, 31 per cent of the registered voters, had cast their vote in Singapore, the ELD said.
 A total of 2.65 million people will vote on Friday as voting is compulsory in Singapore and the government has declared Friday a holiday.

 Eleven political parties, including the ruling People's Action Party (PAP), campaigned for nine days amid the unprecedented challenge of COVID-19 that has pushed the city-state's economy towards the worst-ever recession in nearly two decades.
 It has been an election season like no other, as candidates and voters alike sought to navigate safety measures and provisions brought about by the novel coronavirus pandemic.